 The PSR was designed using pipe sections from actual distribution systems.
 The reactor set up was designed to allow for change in pipe length and material, collection of samples and addition of chemicals (Figure 1(d)).
 The flowrate in PSR and loop systems is maintained at 40 GPM.

 Normal run (NR) was used as the control or baseline for comparing other strategies and is based on typical operation of a drinking water treatment process which models treated water with a measurable disinfectant residual entering the distribution system.
-Finished water from the city of Columbia water treatment plant (before addition of ammonia) enters the pipe loop via a storage tank attached to it, the PSR via a stand pipe attached to it, and for MS-SDS and SDS purposes water was transported back to the lab.
+Finished water from the city of Columbia water treatment plant (before addition of ammonia) enters the pipe loop via a storage tank attached to it, the PSR via a stand pipe attached to it, and for MS-SDS and SDS purposes water was transported back to the laboratory.

 In the case of the HC run, the pipe loop was operated in exactly the same manner as in NR, except the chlorine residual of the water entering the loop, PSR, SDS, and MS-SDS averages 6.4 mg/L (compared to 2.5 mg/L in NR).
 Many water utilities, in order to maintain residual throughout the distribution system, end up adding a much higher concentration of chlorine which leads to finished water leaving the system with a much higher residual.